inianantony/k8s/README.md

 the file is nginx.pod.yml

-a complete details of the pod can be retreived by
+a complete details of the pod can be retrieved by

 ``` bash
 kubectl get pod my-nginx -o yaml